Health as a Human Right

 Although government has the primary responsibility for managing a health system that ensures the health of its citizens, pharmaceutical companies have a substantial role to play in realizing this right.

-Health as a universal human right is recognized by the United Nations Universal Declaration of Human Rights and the International Covenant on Economic Social and Cultural Rights.
+Health as a universal human right is recognized by the United Nations Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.

 The role of the pharmaceutical industry in respecting and promoting health as a human right is complex.
-We believe that our most basic role is our core activity of discovering, developing and delivering medicines and vaccines to address unmet medical needs.
+We believe that our most basic role is our core activity of inventing, developing and delivering medicines and vaccines to address unmet medical needs.

 We also recognize our ethical duty to support governments in their efforts to protect the right to health by “doing no harm.”
 We do this in a number of ways, including: